pragmatictesters/PTL-SeleniumTraining-3-2020/docs/session-10.md

    *
  4. Implicit wait
  5. Git : File color codes , Reversing the changes
  6. Upgrading to JDK 15 .
-Changes to the deprecated method  (Action and Wait)
+Changes to the deprecated method  (Action and Wait).